 For me, these days happen when I have depleted myself so entirely that I crash.
 The truth is that it isn’t life that has knocked me down.
 So often, I fall into a trance.
 I’ll work through mealtimes, as I’ve stopped listening to hunger so often that I’m numb to hunger pains.
 The hours can pass well past the sun setting so utterly unnoticed that I am now working in a room that is too dark to see.
 I get so tangled up in what I am doing that I miss the signs of fatigue.
 Even when I struggle through complex tasks, I keep going without asking for help or taking a break deep in frustration.

 It isn’t life that knocks me down.
 It is how I see life.

 I often don’t even see it coming.
 We can feel stuck in our pattern, falling further into their destructive autopilot momentum.

 Until that magical moment where awareness comes, I can see my pattern.
 Now what?

 The awareness rebound

 What do I usually do at this moment?
-I leap into a complete deep dive into the pool of self-judgement, shame, and isolation until I am suffering so entirely that I crave anything that will numb the pain.
+I leap into a deep dive into the pool of self-judgment, shame, and isolation until I am suffering so entirely that I crave anything that will numb the pain.

 The problem is this depleted version of me no longer trusts that I even know how anymore.
 So I question my wisdom.